shanalily/tag-label-sync/spec.md

 ### Pseudo Code

-- For each VM/VMSS and node:
+For each VM/VMSS and node:
 - For any tag that exists on the VM/VMSS but does not exist as a label on the node, the label will be created, (and vice versa with labels and tags, if two-way sync is enabled).
 - If there is a conflict where a tag and label exist with the same name and a different value, the default action is that nothing will be done to resolve the conflict and the conflict will raise a Kubernetes event.
 - ARM tags will be added as node labels with configurable prefix, and a default prefix of `azure.tags`, with the form `azure.tags/<tag-name>/<tag-value>`.
 This default prefix is to encourage the use of a prefix.
 - Node tags may not follow Azure tag name conventions (such as "kubernetes.io/os=linux" which contains '/'), so in that case...

 ## Implementation Challenges

 - Currently, we need to wait for nodes to be ready to be able to run the controller and access VM/VMSS tags.
 This is not ideal.
 - Cluster updates should not delete tags and labels.
+- Differences in tag and label limitations.
+A max tag limit exists (50 on most Azure resources) as well as a max tag name and value length.
+Also, different character restrictions.

 ## Possible Extensions

-- Consider syncing node taints as ARM tags.
+- Annotations
+- Taints

 ## Questions